Cold Extrusion of Steel: Part One

 Abstract

-Extrusion, though one of the most important manufacturing processes today, is a relatively young metalworking process.
-The cold extrusion process involves forcing a billet of material through a die at room or slightly elevated temperatures, producing a continuous product of constant cross-section.
-Numerous metals are suitable for cold extrusion, including lead, tin, aluminum alloys, copper, titanium, molybdenum, vanadium, and steel.
+Extrusion, while one of today's most significant manufacturing processes, remains a relatively recent development in metalworking history.
+The cold extrusion process involves forcing a billet of material through a die at room or slightly elevated temperatures, producing a continuous product with constant cross-section.
+This versatile technique accommodates numerous metals including lead, tin, aluminum alloys, copper, titanium, molybdenum, vanadium, and steel.

-Forward extrusion forces the metal to flow in the same direction as the descending punch and through a hole in the die to form the required shape and dimensions, as shown in Figure 1a).
-Forward extrusion is especially useful in the production of bolts and screws, stepped shafts, and cylinders.
+Forward extrusion forces metal to flow in the same direction as the descending punch and through an opening in the die to create the required shape and dimensions.
+This method proves especially valuable for manufacturing bolts, screws, stepped shafts, and cylindrical components.

 Figure 1: a) Forward extrusion b) Backward extrusion c) Upsetting